 What’s my point?
 I’ve highlighted this one semi-embarrassing bit of my psyche because, as I’ve found, there might be a better way to go about my habits.
 Or, at least the ones that revolve around much-needed auto detailing work.
 This, of course, is where the Vacmaster Beast 5-Gallon Wet/Dry Vac comes into play.
 It’s small, it’s portable, and there’s not a ton of mussing and fussing about when I need to drag it out to the car for the dreaded cleaning mission.
 Though it definitely has the capability of working outside of this application, it does a pretty admirable job at this one in particular.
-So much so, in fact, that we awarded it “Best For Vehicle Cleanup” in our recent 2018 Best Wet/Dry Shop Vacuum Buying Guide.
+So much so, in fact, that we awarded it “Best For Vehicle Cleanup” in our recent Best Shop Vac reviews article.

 5.5 HP Motor: The Vacmaster Beast 5-Gallon Wet/Dry Vac comes with a punchy little 5.5 HP motor.
 It settles in the middle nicely between the 5 and 6 HP motors we see in other models.
 Of course, it’s how Vacmaster applies the power to CFM and water lift that will tell the whole story.